TimCodes/TradeWithAI-/packages/server/src/modules/trading/STORY_1.2_COMPLETE.md

 ## Overview

-Story 1.2 implements a comprehensive Order Management System for the Alpha Arena trading platform.
+Story 1.2 implements a comprehensive Order Management System for the TradeWithAI trading platform.
 This system handles order creation, execution, position tracking, and trade history with full database persistence and queue-based processing.

 ---